vaibhav519/Walkover-Quiz/README.md

 # Walkover Quiz
-An nnline quiz system built on PHP, JS and HTML.
+An online quiz system built on PHP, JS and HTML.
 It has inbuilt Timer support along with Admin Panel

 # Features: